FlyN-Nick/advancedML/Data analysis plans.md

 4. You would like to predict the presence of a certain disease using chest x-ray data.
 You have a lot of x-ray images, a small amount of which have been labeled as having the disease or not having the disease.
 The rest of the images are unknown as to whether or not the person has the disease.
 	1. Classification.
-	2. Semi supervised, the labels are the already provided labels and the labels that are to be generated.
+	2. Semi supervised, the labels are the already provided labels and the pseudo-labels that will be generated.
-	3. None (the CNN handles it), but the labeled and unlabeled data needs to be separated.
+	3. Potentially down sampling, and gray scale (if stored in RGB).
-	4. Label propagation and a CNN.
+	4. CNN (+ maybe label propagation).
 	5. F-score for validation.
-	6. If this model were to be actually used for determining if someone had the disease, people may be uncomfortable with an algorithm diagnosing them instead of a doctor.
+	6. Model explainability: if this model were to be actually used for determining if someone had the disease, people may be uncomfortable with an algorithm diagnosing them instead of a doctor.